Wedding photographers guide to the groom’s preparations

 Can I fit in both the groom and bridal prep?

-It’s a tricky one but with a little forward planning then yes you can. it’s very easy to do if both parties are getting ready at the same venue such as a hotel.
+It’s a tricky one but with a little forward planning then yes you can.
+It’s very easy to do if both parties are getting ready at the same venue such as a hotel.
 I can easily nip into each of the rooms in this scenario and get a good range of shots.
-Of course, most bride and groom’s don’t get ready at the same venue so it takes a little planning to get this right.
+Of course, most brides and grooms don’t get ready at the same venue so it takes a little planning to get this right.
 My usual way of doing this would be to start at the groom’s preparation location and photograph for up to an hour before making my way to the bride’s location.
 As was the case here at Phil’s preps, where he was getting ready in a hotel in Manchester before his Nunsmere Hall wedding in Cheshire.

 What if I don’t want a full groom preparation photo session?

 Well that’s easy, don’t have one.
 If you would like a few shots of the groomsmen after they are ready, then it’s good to arrange a time to meet up just after I have finished photographing the bridal preps.
 These type of shots usually end up being taken in a bar or pub, where else?

 If you think you’d like the groom preps photographed at your wedding then get in touch for a chat.
 Hope you enjoyed this post.